 Originally, when I scheduled the hike with Colorado Mountain College, I did so in the hopes that we would find plentiful berries, after all, last year was such a good one.
 Alas, the season did not cooperate with my schedule!

-For example, huckleberries–or some call them Grouse whortleberries (Vaccinum spp.)–abound in the dark forest just off the trail by the creek (wait until you’re 1/4 mile in because it’s private land before that).
+For example, huckleberries–or some call them Grouse whortleberries (Vaccinum sp.)–abound in the dark forest just off the trail by the creek (wait until you’re 1/4 mile in because it’s private land before that).
 However, we found but one huckleberry when we scouted the trail prior to the hike, and that was not for lack of looking.
 I didn’t think it merited tromping all 17 people through the deep, dark forest on a somewhat sketchy footpath for that, but they’re there; I swear it to you.

 Gooseberries and currants (Ribes spp.) too are often plentiful along the creek from the trailhead but again, this year, all we found were a few semi-dry little purple gooseberries.
 Better luck next year, I guess.

 Ribes species are many in these parts, and to my knowledge they all bear edible berries with a small, papery flower sticking out the end of them.
 Some have spines and some do not; some are red and sticky and some are deep purple.
 The leaves range in size but are roughly Maple-leaf shaped.
 I read of folks in Russia using medium-sized black currant leaves to layer between salted milky cap mushrooms (our local variety is Lactarius deliciosus) for added flavoring.
-I tried it last year with Ribes americanum and the mushrooms came out pretty good, though I can’t say how much was due to the Ribes…
+I tried it last year with what I believe to be Ribes americanum and the mushrooms came out pretty good, though I can’t say how much was due to the Ribes…

 Anyway, both huckleberries and the various Ribes are nice berries, good for crushing, simmering down, straining, sweetening and thickening into a syrup for various uses.
 I enjoy sauces of both huckleberries and Ribes atop ice cream or as an ingredient with garlic, oil, and sometimes ginger for interesting homemade salad dressings.